What is Fat Grafting?

 Routine medications may be taken the morning of procedure with alight breakfast

-Post-op, patient has to minimize activity in order to facilitate recovery and reduce swelling, but no bed rest needed.
+Post-op, the patient has to minimize activity in order to facilitate recovery and reduce swelling, but no bed rest needed

-Use elastic bandage as possible on fat grafted site, it prevents hematoma, and it helps tighten the skin.
+Use elastic bandage as possible on fat grafted site, it prevents hematoma, and it helps to tighten the skin

 Discontinue aspirin and ibuprofen products (Advil, Motrin) for ten days prior to treatment.
 Tylenol is permitted.

 Avoid Vitamin E supplements for ten days prior to treatment.
 Regular multivitamins are permitted